jeantroiani/vending_machine/README.md

     machine.products.load(cake)  (loads item into the machine)
-    machine.buy(cake,2, :pound) (Buy a cake or anything other product and amount inserted) If you haven't inserted all the money required to buy an item, you will be asked to keep introducing money, please use the correct format (1,two_pounds) machine.products.items  (To see what items are available) machine.cash.insert(1,:pound)  (To load the machine with more money)
+    machine.buy(cake,2, :pound) (Buy a cake or anything other product and amount inserted) If you haven't inserted all the money required to buy an item, you will be asked to keep introducing money, please use the correct format (1 two_pounds) machine.products.items  (To see what items are available) machine.cash.insert(1,:pound)  (To load the machine with more money)